 The Leipzig Zoo is a famous zoo located in Leipzig, the capital of Saxony.
 It was founded on 1 December 1878 by the banker Julius Löbisch and opened to public visitors on 1 May 1879.

-The zoo is home to a variety of animals, ranging from lions and tigers to penguins and polar bears.
-It is also well known for its large collection of primates, which is one of the largest in Europe.
+The zoo has various animals, ranging from lions and tigers to penguins and polar bears.
+It is also well known for its large collection of primates, one of Europe’s largest.

-The zoo offers many different attractions and activities for visitors, such as a children’s zoo, a petting zoo, and a 4D cinema.
+The zoo offers visitors many different attractions and activities, such as a children’s zoo, a petting zoo, and a 4D cinema.
 It is also a popular destination for school trips.

 Like what you are hearing?
 Check out these other best things to do in Leipzig to make the most of your trip.